epfl-ada/ada-2021-project-salazar-gang/README.md

 **Sentiment analysis:**<br />
 <p align= "justify"> Once the dataset is sorted out, we are interested to see whether the quotes are positive or negative about climate change.
 This method will lead hopefuly to a better interpretation of the perception of climate change by the speakers.
 There are multiple pre-trained sentiment analysis model that are available on https://huggingface.co/ and we will need to test them to achieve the best possible accuracy.
 We think that sentiment analysis on such negative topic like climate change will probably fail to determine the opinion of the speaker about this kind of topic but we will still give it a try.</p>

+**Quotebank and wikidata:**<br />
+<p align= "justify"> The personal informations about the speakers are essential to perform statistical anaylsis.
+Thus, the important informations such as the age, the nationality, the gender, etc.. are retrieved from the wikidata and added to the quotebank dataframe corresponding to the qid of the speaker.</p>

 # Proposed timeline and internal milestones
 |**Week**|**Task**|**Members involved**|
 |----|----|----------------|